Salivary gland surgery

 Post-operative care

 After the procedure, the specialist observes the facial movements of the patient, asking them to smile or make facial gestures.
 Once at home, it is important to follow the doctor's instructions about wound care and drainage.
 The patient may also return to the clinic to remove the sutures.
-Once removed, the patient has to wash the area with mild soap and water.
+Once removed, the patient should wash the area with mild soap and water.

 How are salivary gland stones removed?